jadedrb/p-lib/README.md

 ## Description

-Do you have an ever-expanding and unwieldy personal library in your home?
 For those people who say *"I have that book somewhere around here..."*

 Now you can find *that book* faster and stay organized longer with [p-lib](https://p-lib.vercel.app/).